Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 • It's pretty self-explanatory, but here are a few tips:

-For Stockholm, enter Stockholm C (the C is for Central station).
+For Stockholm, enter Stockholm C, the C is for Central station.

-For Gothenburg, select Göteborg C (the C is for Central station).
+For Gothenburg, select Göteborg C, the C is for Central station.

 If booking from Copenhagen to Oslo (Oslo S), beware of services that involve a bus, make sure you book an option involving all trains.
 If necessary, book Copenhagen-Gothenburg & Gothenburg-Oslo separately to ensure an all-train journey with only 1 change.

-Swedish rail fares vary like air fares by date & train, so shop around for the cheapest tickets.
 After selecting a departure and price, you may be given an option to upgrade to a rebookable ticket (which can be changed) or to a rebookable, refundable ticket.
 If you don't select either of these extra-cost options, your ticket will probably be non-refundable & non-changeable.
 Just stick with the base price if you want the cheapest fare.
 You're then given a chance to choose your exact seat if you like, with a seating plan.

 • Enter your phone number with a plus symbol in front, as + [country code] [your number without any leading zero]